Conversations in Caribbean Studies

 Inaugurated in spring 2019, this seminar series brings together three scholars to discuss pertinent topics in the field of Caribbean Studies.
 Eschewing with the traditional format of scholarly presentation, each contributor speaks for only 10-12 minutes before engaging with questions from the convener and the audience.
 The goal is to facilitate conversation rather than lecture, and dialogue over monologue, in the hopes of encouraging the kinds of collaboration and connection that have been vital in the history of the Caribbean archipelago.

-"The Borderlands of Haiti and the Dominican Republic," a conversation with April Mayes, Anne Eller, and Edward Paulino.
-29 April, 2020.
-University of Virginia.
+"The Borderlands of Haiti and the Dominican Republic," a conversation with April Mayes, Anne Eller, and Edward Paulino.12 November 2020 (5-7 PM EST), University of Virginia.

 "Legacies of the New World Avenger," a conversation with Laurent Dubois, Julia Gaffield, and Gregory Pierrot.
 3 May 2019.
 University of Virginia.